dpcheng/BrickOut/README.md

 ## Architecture and Technology
 BrickOut will require the following technologies:
 * JavaScript and jQuery for Game logic
-* Easel.js with HTML 5 for rendering the DOM and game elements
+* Easel.js with HTML 5 Canvas for rendering the DOM and game elements
+* Keymapper for handling user input
 * Webpack to consolidate the various scripts into a bundle

 Along with the entry file, there are three additional scripts: